Instagram’s “Your Algorithm”: Guide for Creators

 • Spot patterns and adjust your content accordingly

-And to make that possible, you need clear data on your Reels’ performance.
-That’s where Metricool comes in: the Instagram analytics tool that helps you analyze your content performance and make decisions based on data, not guesswork.
+And to make that possible, you need clear data on your content’s performance.
+That’s where Metricool comes in: the Instagram analytics tool helps you make data-based decisions, so your next move is never based on just gut feeling.

-Instagram is giving users more power to decide what they want to see, with features like “Your Algorithm.”
-While it doesn’t let you control Instagram’s algorithm 100%, it does represent a step toward a more customizable experience, starting with Reels and soon expanding to other sections.
+Instagram is giving users more power to decide what they want to see, now across Reels, Explore, and the main feed.
+While it doesn’t let you control Instagram’s algorithm 100%, it does represent a real step toward a more customizable experience.
+For creators, that means one thing above all: know your niche, stay consistent, and let your data guide you.

 Related articles